 The server supports all standard 2.5-inch SATA hard drives.
-You don't even need to use the same drives or even drives from the same vendor.
-If you want to get the best out of the server, though, I'd recommend Seagate's new Ironwolf 110 NAS solid-state drives (SSDs).
+You don't even need to use the same drives or drives from the same vendor.
+If you want to get the best out of the server, I'd recommend Seagate's new Ironwolf 110 NAS solid-state drives (SSDs).
 These SSDs work with any NAS servers, but with a slim server like the DS419slim, they will fit right in — you won't need to use caddies or converters like in a full-size system.

 Multiple RAID options

 The DS419slim can house up to four drives, but you need just one to start using it.
 For data security, though, it's recommended that you start with two.
-When multiple disks are in use, the server supports all applicable standard RAID options — where the drives are bundled together to deliver better performance and data security in case one of them dies.
+When multiple disks are in use, the server supports all applicable standard RAID options — where the drives are bundled together to deliver better performance and data security if one of them dies.

 For example, using two discs will be like a RAID 1, but if you use three or more disks, SHR is now similar to a RAID 5.
-What’s more, with SHR, you can use internal drives of different capacities, enabling you to scale up the server's storage with ease.
+With SHR, you can use internal drives of different capacities, enabling you to scale up the server's storage with ease.

 Standard setup process